-Groundwater levels in October were mainly normal or above normal across the country.
-Record high September groundwater levels were registered at sites in central and southern England and in the Scottish borders.
-The outlook for October is for above normal levels, for most of the UK, with the exception of east Yorkshire and south Wales where normal levels are most likely.
-Over the three-month period, groundwater levels are likely to be in the normal to above normal range across the country.
+Groundwater levels in October were generally normal or above normal across the country.
+Record high October groundwater levels were registered at sites in central and southern England and in West Yorkshire.
+The outlook for November is for above normal levels, for most of the UK, with the exception in the Chalk in East Yorkshire, Lincolnshire and Sussex and in the Permo-Triassic sandstone in South Wales and the Central Midlands where normal levels are most likely.
+Over the three-month outlook, groundwater levels are generally likely to be in the above normal range across the country.